|Hammer Throw||80.71||Halle||25 MAY 2013|

 Coached by his mother, Zaytuna Nazarova

 In 1996, Nazarov’s family suffered a loss.
-Dilshod’s, father who worked in the military academy, was killed in mountains nearest to Afghanistan during the enemy’s large-scale armed attack.
+Dilshod’s, father who worked in the military academy, was killed in mountains near Afghanistan during the enemy’s large-scale armed attack.
 For more than one year, he was considered as missing in action.
-Later, local residents told Nazarov’s mother the heroic story about a Tajik platoon leader, who stayed on the front line till last minute of his life, covering the retreat of his soldiers, and saved their lives in such way… That was Dzhamalidin Nazarov…
+Later, local residents told Nazarov’s mother the heroic story of a Tajik platoon commander, who stayed on the front line till the last minute of his life, covering the retreat of his soldiers, and saved their lives in such way… That was Dzhamalidin Nazarov…

-At the end of the nineties, Nazarov did not have enough experience to prepare himself for major events.
+At the end of the nineties, Nazarov did not have enough experience to prepare alone for major events.
 That’s why, at the IAAF World Junior Championships 1998, (he was only 16 years old) Dilshod couldn’t go through the qualification, with a best attempt of 60.02.
-But already in December that year, he improved his personal best to 63.91 (7kg) and finished among the finalist at Asian Games in Bangkok.
+But already in December that year, he improved his personal best to 63.91 (7kg) and finished among the finalists at the Asian Games in Bangkok.

-Nazarov began the 2002 competition season with from another PB, 69.86m, in February and was sure he would overcome the 70m mark that year.
+Nazarov began the 2002 competition season with another PB, 69.86m, in February and was sure he would break the 70m mark that year.
 His physical conditions were really great, but technical faults didn’t allow results to improve.
 His performance at the Asian Games on 8 October became the biggest disappointment for Nazarov.
-He took only ninth place in Busan, with so modest 58.39m.
+He took only ninth place in Busan, with a very modest 58.39m.